Anish-Gupta-26/Energy-Efficient-Routing-Algorithm-for-Underwater-Wireless-Sensor-Networks/README.md

 This repository contains my research internship work carried out at IIT (BHU) Varanasi under the guidance of Dr. Prasenjit Chanak.
 The project focuses on designing an energy-efficient routing algorithm for Underwater Wireless Sensor Networks (UWSNs), where constrained energy resources and acoustic communication make routing optimization essential.

+This repository represents the final implementation of my research.
+The initial codebase was developed in a private institutional environment in the year 2024 and migrated here for public documentation later.

 The work implements a Whale Swarm Algorithm–based routing approach that selects optimal paths by considering residual energy, path length, and overall energy consumption.
 The algorithm was developed and evaluated using Python-based simulations, demonstrating improved network lifetime and balanced energy usage compared to existing routing methods.